 Hindley became infatuated with the pompadoured bad-boy.
 She knew he had a criminal record for things like break-and-enter, theft, disorderly conduct and threatening bodily harm to a previous girlfriend, but I guess those things just made him more attractive.
-She knew that Brady’s colleagues had described him as “short-tempered,” and that he was on probation after his last time facing court with nine charges against him.
+She knew that Brady’s colleagues had described him as “short-tempered,” and that he was on probation after his last time in court facing nine charges against him.
 But the young woman was completely infatuated and pushed all those waving red flags aside.

 Brady gave Hindley reading material and over their lunch breaks, they would read Nazi atrocities aloud to each other, like you do when you’re totally normal and not at all mentally disturbed.
 Hindley began to emulate an ideal of Aryan perfection – bleaching her hair, wearing red lipstick at all times and filling her wardrobe with “risque” clothing (for the time.)